bluehorndigital/drupal-testing-workshop/README.md

 Source: https://developers.google.com/web/updates/2017/04/headless-chrome

 &ast; The example provided by Google shows an example from [Lighthouse Bot](https://github.com/GoogleChromeLabs/lighthousebot/blob/master/builder/Dockerfile#L35-L40) that sets the user to `chrome`.
 The `drupalci/chromedriver` performs nearly the same operation but as `chromeuser`.
 I have opened an issue for the DrupalCI image here: https://www.drupal.org/project/drupalci_environments/issues/3205271

+### Nightwatch error on installProfileTest

+Probably memory.
+Umami demo takes a lot to install.

 ## TODO